-Yesterday evening began the Jewish New Year, Rosh Hashanah, which runs from sunset on Monday, Sept.
-6 until sundown on Wednesday, Sept.
-8. Following Rosh Hashanah is Yom Kippur next Wednesday, Sept.
-15 at sundown until sundown on Thursday, Sept.
-16. For those of you who don’t have a plan yet for the High Holy Days, don’t fret!
+Sunday, September 25th marked the beginning of the Jewish New Year, Rosh Hashanah, which ran from sunset on Sunday, Sept.
+25th until sundown on Tuesday, Sept.
+27th.
+Following Rosh Hashanah is Yom Kippur on Tuesday, Oct.
+4th at sundown until sundown on Wednesday, Oct.
+5th.
+For those of you who don’t have a plan yet for the High Holy Days, don’t fret!

 Here’s a short guide to a few places around the city that are offering kosher meals for the holidays—whether you dine-in or are looking to cater at home—and even ideas of where to participate in a Tashlich (the act of throwing bread crumbs into moving water to get rid of your sins).

 This Williamsburg staple is offering a la carte options to break your fast for Yom Kippur from both their eatery & sandwich counter.
 Items such as bagels, smoked fish, syrniki pancakes, Eastern European wines, challah, and smashed potatoes are available to order now at the eatery & grocery.
 Bagels are available for grab-and-go at the sandwich counter from 8:30am-3pm.